 On November 5, 2013, the Corporation issued the 3.095% Fixed Rate Notes due November 5, 2018 in the aggregate principal amount of \$400.0 million by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
-The Corporation used the net proceeds of the 2013 Offering to repay indebtedness outstanding under the Credit Facility and other bank indebtedness outstanding at the time and for general corporate purposes.
+The Corporation used the net proceeds of this offering to repay indebtedness outstanding under the Credit Facility and other bank indebtedness outstanding at the time and for general corporate purposes.
 The 3.095% Fixed Rate Notes bear interest at a rate of 3.095% per annum, payable in equal semi-annual instalments, in arrears, on May 5 and November 5 of each year until maturity.
-As at January 29, 2017, the carrying value of the 3.095% Fixed Rate Notes was \$402.0 million.
+As at January 28, 2018, the carrying value of the 3.095% Fixed Rate Notes was \$402.5 million.
+The Corporation entered into a bond forward contract in January 2018 to hedge a portion of its exposure to the benchmark rate in anticipation of the refinancing of the 3.095% Fixed Rate Notes maturing on November 5, 2018.